 - Remove all rubbish, empty and wash out household bins

-- Hose down garage door and ensure working opener is left behind.
+- Hose down the garage door and ensure a working opener is left behind.

 - Clean and empty wardrobes, cupboards, shelving and drawers

 - Check all globes are working – clean light fittings and switches